 “Morning to you too.
-I see you’ve been holding down the fort in my absence.
-Sometimes I wonder when the Savants will realise that I’m not needed here” he teased.
+I see you’ve been holding down the fort.
+Its only a matter of time before the Savants realise I’m not needed” he teased.

 “You’re too kind Major” Dimpo coyly replied.

-They headed over to the Citadel Mainframe where the wall screen showed the latest figures from the Zig Ore Mines, Output from the Extraction Reactors and a list of flagged Kingu Confederation Citizens whose Mind Scans had shown an aberration pattern on their last Temple Worship Visit.
+They headed over to the Citadel Mainframe where the giant screen showed the latest figures from the Zig Ore Mines, Output from the Extraction Reactors and a list of flagged Kingu Confederation Citizens whose Neural Feeds were showing an unfamiliar error pattern.